Basmaabis/Labor-Market-Indicators-Dashboard-Morocco-Regional-Analysis/README.md

 ## 👩‍💻 Author

 **Basma Abis**
-Engineering student — Software and Intelligent Systems (LSI) track Faculty of Sciences and Techniques of Tangier — Abdelmalek Essaâdi University
+Engineering student — Software and Intelligent Systems

+Faculty of Sciences and Techniques of Tangier — Abdelmalek Essaâdi University

-Full design, development, and deployment of the project — from analyzing the DRTTA's needs to the final application : carried out independently as part of an internship at the HCP.
+Full design, development, and deployment of the project : from analyzing the DRTTA's needs to the final application : carried out independently as part of an internship at the HCP.

 📧 [pcdebasma@gmail.com](mailto:pcdebasma@gmail.com) · [GitHub](https://github.com/Basmaabis)